 There is so much reliance on commission-based salespeople to try and establish which one product from a choice of 30 or more might be the most suitable.
 Even if you do manage to land on one that appears to meet your needs, you often have to wait several weeks for it to be delivered.

 If, after a short period, you realise that maybe the one you’ve chosen isn’t as comfortable as you first thought, you have to go through the often time-consuming and frustrating process of complaining which may result in inspection visits from the retailer and/or an independent inspector and there’s no guarantee that that they will agree to offer you a replacement.

-There are no such worries with the mattress-in-a-box companies.
+That’s why for many of us, there’s something quite easy about ordering a one size fits all mattress online.
 Typically you have up to 100 days to sleep on your mattress and at any time up until then, if you’re unhappy with your mattress for whatever reason, they will come and collect it and fully refund your money.